Lost in Food

 For another recipe using this simple method of creaming together the butter and sugar try these recipes:

-If you enjoyed this bake have a look at our Ultimate Guide to Baking with Kids, full of great recipe suggestions for baking with children.
-Alternatively have a look at our Best Cake Recipes post.
+If you enjoyed this bake have a look at my Fun Baking with Kids post, full of great recipe suggestions for baking with children.
+Alternatively have a look at my Best Cake Recipes post.

 blood orange cake with blood orange drizzle icing set on a glass plate